Georgia Southern Eagles play in Sun Belt Tournament against the Southern Miss Eagles

 Pensacola, Florida; Tuesday, 12:30 p.m.
 EST

-BOTTOM LINE: Georgia Southern plays in the Sun Belt Tournament against Southern Miss.
+BOTTOM LINE: Georgia Southern takes on Southern Miss in the Sun Belt Tournament.

-Georgia Southern’s average of 5.1 made 3-pointers per game is 1.3 fewer made shots on average than the 6.4 per game Southern Miss allows.
-Southern Miss has shot at a 40.8% rate from the field this season, 0.7 percentage points fewer than the 41.5% shooting opponents of Georgia Southern have averaged.
+Georgia Southern’s average of 5.1 made 3-pointers per game is 1.3 fewer made shots on average than the 6.4 per game Southern Miss gives up.
+Southern Miss averages 61.1 points per game, 4.6 fewer than the 65.7 Georgia Southern allows.

 The teams did not meet during the regular season.

-TOP PERFORMERS: Nicole Gwynn averages 1.7 made 3-pointers per game for the Georgia Southern Eagles, scoring 12.9 points while shooting 32.9% from beyond the arc.
-Indya Green is shooting 43.0% and averaging 13.3 points over the past 10 games.
+TOP PERFORMERS: Nicole Gwynn is scoring 12.9 points per game with 3.8 rebounds and 1.9 assists for the Georgia Southern Eagles.
+Indya Green is averaging 13.3 points and 10.5 rebounds over the past 10 games.

-Melyia Grayson is shooting 48.6% and averaging 14.3 points for the Southern Miss Eagles.
-Nyla Jean is averaging 12.7 points over the last 10 games.
+Bre Sutton is averaging 6.8 points and 2.2 steals for the Southern Miss Eagles.
+Melyia Grayson is averaging 12.9 points over the last 10 games.

 LAST 10 GAMES: Georgia Southern Eagles: 5-5, averaging 65.2 points, 31.8 rebounds, 12.5 assists, 8.2 steals and 4.1 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 62.7 points per game.